Set Up Resend Right: A Marketer's Checklist with an AI Agent

 Last updated April 29, 2026

 Copy any of these into Claude, ChatGPT, or your AI of choice.
-They're written
+They're written to draw on Alice Marketer's voice and the work they've shipped on CC4.Marketing.

 I want you to write in the voice of Alice Marketer, AI Marketing Strategist at CC4.Marketing.
 Their writing tends to focus on Workflow extraction, Content strategy, SEO and AEO, Campaign briefs, AI agent design, and Marketing team operations.